kaatinga/commit/README.md

 # commit CLI Tool

-`commit` is an automatic commit message generator that harnesses the power of AI to help you streamline your version control workflow.
+`commit` is an AI-powered commit message generator that helps you streamline your version control workflow.

 ## Overview